epic-open-source/seismometer-data/README.md

 ## Adding and Versioning Data Sets

 Avoid breaking changes.
-Try not to removing (or rename) columns if modifying a dataset that is currently in use as a Seismometer example.
-If necessary, consider creating a versioned directory to allow existing users to continue to use earlier datasets and support backwards compatiblity.
+Try not to remove (or rename) columns if modifying a dataset that is currently in use as a Seismometer example.
+If necessary, consider creating a versioned directory to allow existing users to continue to use earlier datasets and support backwards compatibility.

-Include the default testing files associated with a dataset, so its easy to import the entire folder contents into a model notebook folder for experimentation.
+Include the default testing files associated with a dataset, so it's easy to import the entire folder contents into a model notebook folder for experimentation.